vaadin/vaadin-component-skeleton/README.md

   `vaadin-component.js`

-## Running demos and tests in a browser
+## Running demos and API docs in a browser

 1. Fork the `vaadin-component` repository and clone it locally.